 Chinese playground spat turns violent after parents join fight

-SHENZHEN, China: A group of adults got into a violent brawl at a playground in a shopping centre in Shenzhen, resulting in one parent apparently knocked unconscious and a police investigation.
+SHENZHEN: A group of adults got into a violent brawl at a playground in a shopping centre in Shenzhen last Saturday (Oct 7), resulting in one parent apparently knocked unconscious and a police investigation.

 Several men were seen kicking and throwing punches at each other, with one repeatedly picking up the playground's toys and throwing them at another.